 24/7 Wall St. The 50 Best Disney Movies of All Time—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.

-24/7 Wall St. The Best R-Rated Movies of All Time—Combines user ratings at IMDb and Rotten Tomatoes and the Rotten Tomatoes Tomatometer score.
-People who like to click through one film at a time can go to MSN's site.
+24/7 Wall St. The Best R-Rated Movies of All Time—Combines user ratings at IMDb and Rotten Tomatoes and the Rotten Tomatoes Tomatometer score into a mainstream list.

 24/7 Wall St. The Best Movies Based on Real Events or People—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.
 Some of these films are very loosely based on real events or people.

 24/7 Wall St. The 50 Best Revenge Movies of All Time—Combines user ratings at IMDb and Rotten Tomatoes and the Rotten Tomatoes Tomatometer score.
-People who like to click through one film at a time can go to MSN's site.
+This link is from the Internet Archive.

 24/7 Wall St. The Best Romance Movies of All Time, According to the Data—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.
 These ratings seem to like films by Chaplin.

-24/7 Wall St. 50 Best Sci-Fi Movies Of All Time—Combines user ratings at IMDb and Rotten Tomatoes and the Rotten Tomatoes Tomatometer score.
+24/7 Wall St. 50 Best Sci-Fi Movies Of All Time—Combines user ratings at IMDb and Rotten Tomatoes and the Rotten Tomatoes Tomatometer score in a popular-leaning list.
 The list excludes Star Wars and superhero films.
-People who like to click through one film at a time can go to MSN's site.

 24/7 Wall St. The 25 Greatest Movie Trilogies of All Time—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.